 An education programme to develop local capacity and talent in the oil sector

 Uganda’s oil and gas industry is still in its infant stage.
 It will require advanced knowledge and state-of-the-art skills to rise to future challenges in the industry.
-Through the Total Professeurs Associés (TPA) program, a not-for-profit association established in July 2001, Total is actively helping to meet these challenges by increasing access to applied knowledge in Uganda’s nascent oil industry
+Through the Total Professeurs Associés (TPA) programme, a not-for-profit association established in July 2001, Total is actively helping to meet these challenges by increasing access to applied knowledge in Uganda’s nascent oil industry.

 Professor Jean Marie Flament poses with his class at Makerere University in Kampala